-The underlying operational feature responsible for this state of affairs is what I call phase changes, namely, that activities of timing device assemblies change discontinuously when timing intervals undergo changes as to approach 0.
-The slightest mismatch could result in an error that affects an entire pulse.
+The underlying operational feature responsible for this state of affairs is what I call phase changes, namely, that activities of timing device assemblies change discontinuously when timing intervals undergo changes that can be so small as to approach 0.
+The slightest mismatch could result in an error that affects an entire pulse or pulse bundle.
+In the parlance of human beings, "a miss is as good as a mile."